-Appendix 1 Candidate Profile Statements Ngā Korero Whaitake o ngā Kaitono
+Ngā Kōrero Whaitake o ngā Kaitono Candidate Profile Statements

-Local Authority Elections 2019
+Local Authority Elections 2022

-Right to submit a Candidate Profile Statement (CPS)
+Right to Submit a Candidate Profile Statement (CPS)

-Every candidate for election to a local authority may submit a CPS with their nomination (Section 61, Local Electoral Act).
+Every candidate for election to a local authority may submit a CPS with their nomination (section 61, Local Electoral Act).
 This is a permissive right - it is not mandatory to submit a CPS.

-Where a candidate is standing for two or more offices, e.g. mayor and councillor - he/she may submit a CPS for each office (Regulation 26, Local Electoral Regulations).
+Where a candidate is standing for two or more offices, e.g. mayor and councillor - they may submit a CPS for each office (Clause 26, Local Electoral Regulations).

-Candidate Profile Statement conditions
+Candidate Profile Statement Conditions

-- Under Section 61(2)(a) and (3) of the Act and Regulation 27 of the Regulations, a CPS - if in English or Māori or both, must not exceed 150 words in each of the languages used in the CPS.
+- Under section 61(2)(a) and (3) of the Act and Clause 27 of the Regulations, a CPS - if in English or Māori or both, must not exceed 150 words in each of the languages used in the CPS.
 The information contained in each language must be substantially consistent with the information contained in the other language; - in any other language other than English or Māori, must not exceed 150 words, or their equivalent, if symbols are used rather than words.
 This includes any translation of those words into another language provided by the candidate.
-Where a CPS is in a language other than English or Māori, then the candidate must provide a CPS in English or Māori. - Every CPS must be submitted with the candidate's nomination form. - The content of a CPS, under Section 61(2)(c), must be confined to information: - concerning the candidate or any group or organisation the candidate claims affiliation to under S 55(4) of the LEA; on the candidate's policies and intentions if elected. - A CPS cannot be used to comment on the policies, - performance, etc of any other candidate.
+Where a CPS is in a language other than English or Māori, then the candidate must provide a CPS in English or Māori. - Every CPS must be submitted with the candidate's nomination form. - The content of a CPS, under section 61(2)(c), must be confined to information: - concerning the candidate or any group or organisation the candidate claims affiliation to under section 55(4) of the LEA: - on the candidate's policies and intentions if elected. - A CPS cannot be used to comment on the policies, performance, etc of any other candidate.

 A candidate may include with their CPS a recent hard copy photograph of the candidate alone which has been taken within 12 months of the candidate's date of nomination.

 Note: Soft (electronic) versions of the candidate photos may be submitted with the CPS.
-These should be either copied onto a media device or emailed to the deputy electoral officer, at dominic.tay@wcc.govt.nz.
-Photos must be submitted at the same time as all nomination documents and by the close of nominations i.e. on or before 12 noon, Friday 16 August 2019.
+These should be either copied onto a media device or emailed to the Deputy Electoral Officer, at election@wcc.govt.nz.

+Photos must be submitted at the same time as all other nomination documents on or before 12 noon on 12 August 2022.
 [Section 61(2)(c) and Clause 28].

-(Refer to page 15 for the production specifications for the CPS and candidate photograph).
+(Refer to pages 20 and 21 for the production specifications for the CPS and candidate photograph).